William Grainge: Poetry

 From 1834 when he was sixteen, Grainge's poetry was published anonymously in York and Leeds newspapers.
 The verses covered a variety of subjects.
 He produced "about two hundred pieces of poetry" in all.

 Local influence

-When the Leeds waterworks was under construction in the Washburn Valley, local property owners sued Leeds Corporation for damages following a landslip at Fewston.
+When the Leeds Corporation Waterworks was under construction in the Washburn Valley, local property owners sued Leeds Corporation for damages following a landslip at Fewston.
 However, Grainge's History of the Forest of Knaresborough "showed conclusively that landslips occurred in the neighbourhood long before operations were commenced in connection with the Leeds waterworks", and that won the case for Leeds Corporation.

 Obituaries

 Grainge's obituary in the Globe said: [His] reputation as historian of Yorkshire, archaeologist and naturalist, was more than local.
 His works on geology, and on the castles and abbeys of Yorkshire, showed much research and care, his Poets and Poetry of Yorkshire became very popular, and he also dealt with the battles and the battlefields of the county.
 He was also an eminent botanist, and an authority on all antiquarian matters in the Harrogate district.

 The West Somerset Free Press said: One of the little regarded but invaluable company of local historians has been removed by the death of Mr William Grainge, of Harrogate, at the age of 77.
 A stationer by trade he devoted all his leisure to the history and topography of his county, and from time to time produced a number of books on the subject, which are held in high esteem in archaeological circles ...
 He was a naturalist of considerable standing, and a close observer and methodical chronicler of physical phenomena.

 J.H.
 Lofthouse, the president of the Harrogate Field Naturalists' and Camera Club, said that, Like many other men of genius, Mr Grainge was very little known, and, he was afraid, very little appreciated by the people of Harrogate and district.
 Men of genius who happened to be in humble circumstances very seldom were appreciated until it was too late for that appreciation to be any benefit to them.
 He thought that future generations would probably appreciate Mr. Grainge's efforts more than the present one.